-- Where there is evidence presented to this authority of an active pollutant linkage(s) that is causing harm to a designated receptor or pollution to controlled waters. - Where there is the possibility of the presence of an active pollutant linkage(s) that is having an unacceptable adverse impact on the well-being of one or more residents of this Borough and where there is a political imperative to establish the significance of the pollution linkage(s) in question.
+Where there is evidence presented to this authority of an active pollutant linkage(s) that is causing harm to a designated receptor or pollution to controlled waters.

+- Where there is the possibility of the presence of an active pollutant linkage(s) that is having an unacceptable adverse impact on the well-being of one or more residents of this Borough and where there is a political imperative to establish the significance of the pollution linkage(s) in question. - Where there is the significant possibility of significant pollution of Controlled Waters.